 |Spot #9 – Red parking garage|

-|WHERE||This spot is located on the top floor of the red parking garage, which is located north of the normal passenger terminalcomplex.
-You can easily enter the garage from the main “Hobby Airport Loop”, which runs along the terminal on the departure level – you should also be able to park your car inside this garage.
-Enter the parking garage and go up to the fourth floor, where you can search your favourite position along the frontrailing of the parking garage then.
+|WHERE||This spot is located on the top floor of the red parking garage, which is located north of the normal passenger terminal complex.
+You can easily enter the garage from the main Hobby Airport Loop, which runs along the terminal on the departure level – you should also be able to park your car inside this garage.
+Enter the parking garage and go up to the fourth floor, where you can search your favourite position along the front railing of the parking garage.

-|WHAT||From here you’ll have a nice overview of some parts of the HOU apron as well as also of some runway parts and actions from here like 04 departures/22 arrivals or 31L/R departures.
-But some actions are too far away or some departures too high already.|
+|WHAT||From here you’ll have a nice overview of some parts of the HOU apron as well as also of some runway parts and actions from here like Runway 4 departures/22 arrivals or 31L/R departures.
+But many actions are too far away and many departures are too high already.|

-|TIME||This totally depends on the object you wanna spot.
-But best time will be in early morning or late evening, when one of the two sides (eastern or western view) has good light for sure.
-Spot is rather good in summer as the sun doesn’t come around that well in winter.|
+|TIME||This totally depends on the object you want to spot.
+But best time will be in early morning or late evening, when one of the two sides (eastern or western view) has good light and there is less heat haze.
+Spot is better in summer as the sun doesn’t come around that well in winter.|

-|MISC.||No ladder needed.
-Enough parking posibilities in the area here and all needed facilities for food/drinks are close by in the terminal.
+|MISC.||No ladder is needed.
+Enough parking possibilities in the area here and all needed facilities for food/drinks are close by in the terminal.